adaptiman/lab10/README.md

 $
 ```
 Hmm.
-Looks like the build process found some vulnerabilities in Step 8. `We'll come back to these later`.
+Looks like the build process found some vulnerabilities in Step 8.
+[We'll come back to these later](#patching).

 As this is the first build, it will take some time as the Docker client will download the ubuntu image, run all the commands and prepare your image.
 Re-running `docker build` after any subsequent changes you make to the application code will almost be instantaneous.
 Now let's try running our app.
 ```